YogiOnBioinformatics/Computational-Drug-Discovery-Internship-at-Merck/README.md

 📜`Main Project/ Automation of the Liquid Chromatography-Mass Spectrometry (LC-MS) Workflow Using a Run Sequence Wizard.pdf`

-This is the explanation of the main project I did over the summer at Merck in a :exclamation:VERY DETAILED:exclamation: manner.
+This is the explanation of the main project I did over the summer at Merck in a :exclamation: **VERY DETAILED** :exclamation: manner.
 The beginning of the document has some main points for those that do not want to read through the whole document.

 📜`Side Project/ Protein Drug-Target Scoring Python Script.pdf`